Abertay-University-SDI/Breakout/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
+> v1.5 [15 minutes]
+> - Added some Math functions for Vector2f manipulation
+> - Bricks now get nudged when hit by the ball

 > v1.4 [10 minutes]
 > - Brick Health and changing color based on health
 > - Drawing score on win/lose, until leadeboard is received